Swatting: 2015 incident

 On January 15, 2015, in Sentinel, Washita County, Oklahoma, dispatchers received 911 calls from someone who identified himself as Dallas Horton and told dispatchers he had placed a bomb in a local preschool.
 Washita County sheriff's deputies and Sentinel police chief Louis Ross made forced entry into Horton's residence.
 Ross, who was wearing a bulletproof vest, was shot several times by Horton.
 Further investigation revealed that the calls did not originate from the residence, and led Oklahoma State Bureau of Investigation agents to believe Horton was unaware that it was law enforcement officers making entry.
 James Edward Holly confessed to investigators that he made the calls with two "nonfunctioning" phones because he was angry with Horton.
 Ross, who was shot multiple times in the chest and arm, was injured, but was treated for his wounds, and released from a local hospital.

 2017 incident

-On December 28, 2017, a Wichita police officer shot a civilian named Andrew Finch in Finch's Kansas residence in a swatting incident.
-Finch later died at a hospital.
-Based on a series of screenshotted Twitter posts, the Wichita Eagle suggests that Finch was the unintended victim of the swatting after two Call of Duty: WWII players on the same team got into a heated argument about a $1.50 (USD) bet.
-On December 29, 2017, the Los Angeles Police Department arrested 25-year-old serial swatter Tyler Raj Barriss, known online as "SWAuTistic" and on Xbox Live as "GoredTutor36," in connection with the incident.
-In 2018, Barriss was indicted by a federal grand jury along with two others involved in the incident.
-According to U.S. Attorney Stephen McAllister, the hoax charge carries a maximum punishment of life in federal prison while other charges carry sentences of up to 20 years.
-On March 29, 2019, Barriss was sentenced to 20 years' imprisonment.
-The gamer that recruited Barriss in the bet pleaded guilty to felony charges of conspiracy and obstruction of justice, and was sentenced to prison for 15 months as well as a two-year ban on playing video games.

 2020 incident

-On April 27, 2020, Mark Herring, a sixty-year-old man from Bethpage, Tennessee, died of a heart attack after police responded to false reports of a woman being killed at Herring's house.
-The swatting was organized in an attempt to force the man to give up his Twitter handle "@tennessee".
-Shane Sonderman was sentenced to five years in prison for the swatting, and ordered to pay a $250,000 USD fine.
-A minor in the United Kingdom was also involved, but he cannot be extradited or identified due to being underage.
+On April 27, 2020, Mark Herring, a sixty-year-old man from Bethpage, Tennessee, died of a heart attack after police responded to false reports of a woman being killed at his house.
+The swatting was organized in an attempt to force him to give up his Twitter handle "@tennessee".
+Shane Sonderman was sentenced to five years in prison for the swatting, and ordered to pay a $250,000 fine.
+A 16-year-old in the United Kingdom was also involved, but they could not be extradited or identified due to their age as a juvenile.